jeremyreeder/gridscout/docs/_posts/2020-05-22-knots-that-actually-hold.md

 Use anywhere that you might use the butterfly bend, especially in stretchy rope.
 The untidiest of the bunch, but the most easily untied.

 I tested the security of eight bends for comparison.
-Check out the [results][bend-test].
-{:.tangent}
+[See results.][bend-test] {:.tangent}